-- Welsh Language Members Advisory Panel To advise the Executive Board Member with responsibility for the Welsh Language on the development and promotion of the language in the County. - Welsh In Education Forum The WESP sets out a requirement for each Local Authority (LA) to establish a Welsh Education Forum In legislation the Forum is described as follows-Welsh medium education forum" ("fforwm addysg cyfrwng Cymraeg") means a body established by a LA for the purpose of improving the provision of Welsh medium education the members of which consist of LA officers and such other persons as the LA considers appropriate - Cabinet Member for Education and Welsh Language - Education, Young people and the Welsh Language Scrutiny. - Welsh Language Standards implementation in liaison with Welsh Language Commissioner's Office. - Welsh language County Strategic Forum this is a partnership between public sector bodies and organisations who work for the benefit of the Language. - Publish an annual report on the implementation of the Welsh Language Standards.
+- Welsh Language Members Advisory Panel To advise the Executive Board Member with responsibility for the Welsh Language on the development and promotion of the language in the County. - Welsh In Education Forum The WESP sets out a requirement for each local authority to establish a Welsh Education Forum In legislation the Forum is described as follows-Welsh medium education forum" ("fforwm addysg cyfrwng Cymraeg") means a body established by a local authority for the purpose of improving the provision of Welsh medium education the members of which consist of local authority officers and such other persons as the local authority considers appropriate - Cabinet Member for Education and Welsh Language - Education, Young people and the Welsh Language Scrutiny. - Welsh Language Standards implementation in liaison with Welsh Language Commissioner's Office. - Welsh language County Strategic Forum this is a partnership between public sector bodies and organisations who work for the benefit of the Language. - Publish an annual report on the implementation of the Welsh Language Standards.

 Culture Services are subject to business planning supported by structure meetings/appraisals and performance management sessions as well as Weekly / Fortnightly 1 to 1 meetings with service managers, Weekly Departmental meetings, Quarterly HoS / CMT meetings and Bi-monthly Scrutiny committees.
 We also have external assessment via customer/stakeholder engagement and feedback.
-Whilst not a statutory requirement Culture measures standards by the achievement of accreditation (a national standard) in the museums and archives services and achievement of the Welsh Public library Standards.
-The latter is annual whilst accreditation is granted and then reviewed on a three yearly basis.
+Whilst not a statutory requirement Culture measures standards by the achievement of accreditation (a national